-DOOR AND TREASURE DECKS: Place the Door and Treasure decks face-down in the middle of the table.
+DOOR AND TREASURE DECKS: Place the Door and Treasure decks face down in the middle of the table.
 Keep separate face-up discard piles for the two decks.
 You may not look through the discards unless you play a card that allows you to do so!

-CARDS IN PLAY: These are the cards on the table in front of you showing your Class (if any), Allies working with you, Vehicle you are in, and the Items you are carrying, equipped or not.
+CARDS IN PLAY: These are the cards on the table in front of you showing your Class (if any), Vehicles you are riding in, and the Items you are carrying, equipped or not.
 Persistent Curses and some other cards also stay on the table after you play them.
 All cards in play must be visible to other players.